What is Interpersonal Therapy?

-IPT is a short-term treatment for youth with depression and interpersonal problems.
-It focuses on relationships, life transitions and how to improve the way you communicate and relate to others.
+Interpersonal Therapy (IPT) is a short-term treatment for youth with depression and interpersonal problems.
+It focuses on relationships, life transitions and how to improve the way your youth communicates and relates to others.
 IPT helps youth learn to identify emotions and the links between events and feelings.
 It shows those who are dealing with a loss or major life change like starting high school or losing a good friend how to build new skills and supports.
 With IPT, youth begin to see how the way they communicate can cause problems.
 They learn how to think through issues and express themselves more effectively.

 IPT is an evidence-based treatment.
 It can be delivered in either individual or group format (see section on group therapy for more information).
 IPT can be combined with family therapy for younger teens.

 What types of challenges are best suited for IPT?